CSCfi/Kielipankki-utilities/corp/agricola/README.md

     perl bin/la_murre-add-clause-elems.pl --remove-cl

 The script `bin/la_murre-add-clause-elems.pl` splits nested `<cl>...</cl>` elements into consecutive `<clause>...</clause>` elements.
 The result is written to standard output.

+korp-import.sh runs korp-make for all sub directories.

+korp-import_2019_12_16.sh creates a test version for the fixed data.
+Here also the lemgrams' mapping is corrected with --lemgram-posmap